OSM-Notes/OSM-Notes-Ingestion/README.md

 The example files contain default values and detailed comments.
 Replace the example values (like `myuser`, `changeme`, `your-email@domain.com`) with your actual configuration.

+**Important**: Make sure to update the `DOWNLOAD_USER_AGENT` email address in `etc/properties.sh`.
+This follows OpenStreetMap best practices and allows server administrators to contact you if there are issues with your requests.

 Main configuration file: `etc/properties.sh` (created from `etc/properties.sh.example`)